The Pristine survey XVIII: C-19: Tidal debris of a dark matter-dominated globular cluster?

-Stream kinematic properties are also inconclusive as progenitor diagnostics because thin, cold streams originating from GCs may be thickened and ``heated'' if formed in Galactic subhalos prior to accretion into the Milky Way \citep{Carlberg2018,Carlberg2020,Malhan2021b}.
-Such heating may also occur because of the gravitational effect of dark matter substructures in the MW halo \citep{Ibata2002heating,Johnston2002,Penarrubia2019}, or because of the dispersal of stream stars in non-axisymmetric or time-evolving potentials \citep{Price-Whelan2016}.
+Stream kinematic properties are also inconclusive as progenitor diagnostics because thin, cold streams originating from GCs may be thickened and ``heated'' if formed in Galactic subhaloes prior to accretion into the Milky Way \citep{Carlberg2018,Carlberg2020,Malhan2021b}.
+Such heating may also occur because of the gravitational effect of dark matter substructures in the MW halo \citep{Ibata2002heating,Johnston2002,Penarrubia2019}, or because of the dispersal of stream stars in axisymmetric \citep{Erkal2016} as well as non-axisymmetric or time-evolving potentials \citep{Price-Whelan2016}.

 The recent detection of C-19, a stream of metal-poor stars recently discovered in the MW halo by combining the power of Gaia proper motions with the photometric metallicities of the Pristine survey, has renewed interest in this topic \citep{Martin2022_C19}.
-Interestingly, C-19 has kinematic properties which suggest a dwarf galaxy origin \citep[i.e., a width and velocity dispersion of $\approx180\,\pc$ (for a heliocentric distance of $20\,\kpc$) and $\approx6\,\kms$, respectively, see][]{Yuan2022}, but the element abundances of the few stars measured so far indicate a narrow spread in metallicity ($\sigma_\FeH<0.18$, \citealt{Martin2022_C19}) and light-element abundance variations akin to those in GCs.
+Interestingly, C-19 has kinematic properties that suggest a dwarf galaxy origin \citep[i.e., a width and velocity dispersion of $\approx180\,\pc$ (for a heliocentric distance of $20\,\kpc$) and $\approx6\,\kms$, respectively, see][]{Yuan2022}, but the element abundances of the few stars measured so far indicate a narrow spread in metallicity ($\sigma_\FeH<0.18$, \citealt{Martin2022_C19}) and light-element abundance variations akin to those in GCs.
 At the same time, at $\FeH\approx-3.4$, C-19 is more metal-poor than any other dwarf galaxy \citep{Chiti2021} or known globular cluster \citep{Beasley2019}, so elucidating the properties of its progenitor is particularly intriguing.